Fu Xiaotian: Awards and recognition

-In 2016, her alma mater, Churchill College at the University of Cambridge named a garden after her – the Xiaotian Fu Garden – in recognition of her £250,000 contribution to support education, learning and research.
+In 2016, her alma mater, Churchill College at the University of Cambridge, named the Xiaotian Fu Garden in recognition of her £250,000 contribution to support education, learning and research.

 Disappearance

 In July 2023, China's foreign minister Qin Gang disappeared amid speculation over an alleged affair with Fu.
 Around the same time, Fu also disappeared from public view.
 A 26 September article by the Financial Times claims Fu was in a relationship with Qin, citing unnamed sources.
 According to the article, Qin and Fu met in London in 2010, when both were in the UK, and they developed a closer relationship nearly a decade later in Beijing.
 It also mentioned that Fu had a child with the help of a surrogate mother in the US.
 It mentioned that Qin began to limit contact with Fu after his appointment as foreign minister, prompting Fu to drop hints about their relationship on social media.